Skip to content

 General Tips for Fighting Ships of the Line

 • The strength of a ship of the line is its powerful broadside attack.
 When approaching a ship, do what you can to avoid its Broadside path, even if that means turning slightly off course and taking a longer path to get to your enemy (Figure 1).
-That extra round you take to close with the target is worth it if you can avoid a barrage of cannon fire.
+That extra round you take to close is worth it if you can avoid a barrage of cannon fire.

 Example of avoiding the broadside of a Ship of the Line